How to Maintain Your Car After a Ceramic Coating

 Unlike traditional wax or paint protection film, ceramic coatings are semi-permanent, offering a high level of protection that lasts for years with proper care.
 They create a hydrophobic layer on your car, repelling water, dirt, and contaminants.
 However, this layer needs periodic upkeep to retain its properties and effectively shield your car's paint.

-For those interested in other paint protection options, see our
+For those interested in other paint protection options, see our comparison of ceramic coating and paint protection film.

 Essential Tips for Washing a Ceramic-Coated Car